top of page

 and Girls

-women and girls and to take action to improve the diagnosis
+and girls and to take action to improve the diagnosis process.

 Background

-Autism is a lifelong developmental condition which affects how
+is a lifelong developmental condition which affects how people communicate

 Although the main components of Autism and ADHD are different, they can share some of the same symptoms and presenting issues.
 Historically, ASC and ADHD have been recognised as mainly affecting men and boys resulting in women and girls being overlooked or misdiagnosed.

-are three times more likely than women and girls to be
+times more likely than women and girls to be diagnosed as autistic.

-while girls are more often described as ‘inattentive’ or
+as ‘hyperactive’ while girls are more often described as ‘inattentive’

-they tend to take their problems out on themselves
+than boys, meaning they tend to take their problems out on

 According to the National Autistic Society’s Centre for Autism,